My Story

 The tears poured from my eyes, I gasped for air and my legs were weak beneath me.
 I had so many questions running through my mind - but above all, I wanted to know - where was God?

 Life knocks us off our feet and rips the wind right out of us when we least expect it.
 We’d like to believe we’ll be ready for the hard blows we’ll face, but the truth is, we’re never ready for pain.
 Our lives our unpredictable, unsteady and each moment we’re stepping into another unknown.
 Yet somehow, despite the hardships, the pitfalls, the heartaches, or as the Bible clearly depicts, the valley of the shadow of death (Psalm 23:4), we make our way through.
-We pick up the pieces and we keep moving forward - but how do we do this joyfully, with purpose, intention and hope?
+We keep moving forward; but how do we do this joyfully, with purpose, intention and hope?

-I don’t know where you root your identity, what emotions you struggle with, what memories bring back tears, forcing you to swallow the enormous lump in your throat - but what I do know is that whether you’re sitting in your brokenness or just climbing out and trying to fit all the pieces back together - you were not made to walk alone.
+I don’t know where you root your identity, what emotions you struggle with, what memories bring back tears, forcing you to swallow the enormous lump in your throat, but what I do know is that whether you’re sitting in your brokenness or just climbing out and trying to fit all the pieces back together: you weren't made to walk alone.